Roman Gotsiridze: Head of the Parliamentary Budget Office

 In 1998, Roman Gotsiridze was appointed Head of the Budget Office in Parliament by Speaker Zurab Zhvania.
 As such, he took a large role in writing the annual budget and his office served as a watchdog over the Ministry of Finance.
 He regularly criticized what he thought to be government waste, including the large budgets given to regulatory agencies.
 He was also opposed to the idea of creating a free trade zone in Adjara and regularly raised concerns about the Adjarian Autonomous Republic's lack of financial transfers to the central government.
 Often disagreeing with the government's own financial figures, he accused the Shevardnadze government of closing its eyes on a large network of tobacco smuggling that cost the Georgian state a large share of revenues.

-Warry of Georgia's energy dependence on Russia, he was also reluctant to give credit to the Shevardnadze government for the South Caucasus Pipeline.
+Wary of Georgia's energy dependence on Russia, he was also reluctant to give credit to the Shevardnadze government for the South Caucasus Pipeline.
 He was critical of a 2002 bill that would have allowed the President to reschedule the debts of state-owned enterprises and called for drastic expenditure cuts to avoid IMF sanctions.
 He was also against a proposal by the government to audit civil society organizations and warned that American financial aid would be tied with democratic reforms.

 Gotsiridze joined the National Movement upon the creation of the party by former Justice Minister Mikheil Saakashvili in 2001.